 The Betsy Wood Knapp ’64 Lecture

 How do we talk about race on campuses that have become increasingly diverse and that seek to promote equity and a sense of belonging?
 Join Beverly Daniel Tatum, author of Why Are All the Black Kids Sitting Together in the Cafeteria?
-And Other Conversations About Race and president emerita of Spelman College, and Megan Núñez, dean of faculty affairs at Wellesley, for a candid conversation about racial relations in this country, and learn ways to facilitate necessary conversations about race and inclusion among young people.
+And Other Conversations About Race and president emerita of Spelman College, and Michael Jeffries, dean of academic affairs and professor of American studies at Wellesley, for a candid conversation about racial relations in this country, and learn ways to facilitate necessary conversations about race and inclusion among young people.

-the Office of the President, the PLTC, the Knapp Social Science Center, the Department of Education, the HHMI-funded Inclusive Excellence grant and the ER&D Inclusive Excellence grant.
+the Office of the President, the PLTC, the Knapp Social Science Center, the HHMI-funded Inclusive Excellence grant

 Sep 24, 9 AM–4 PMProject Handprint Symposium: Health and Climate Justice